George

 number of those out of whom a choice is to be made.

-I beg you at the same time to do me
+I beg you at the same time to do me the

-considerations appertaining to the relation which
+appertaining to the relation which binds a dutiful citizen

-binds a dutiful citizen to his country; and that in
+to his country; and that in withdrawing the tender of

-withdrawing the tender of service, which silence in
+service, which silence in my situation might imply,

-my situation might imply, I am influenced by no diminution
+I am influenced by no diminution of zeal for your future

-grateful respect for your past kindness, but am supported
+past kindness, but am supported by a full conviction

-by a full conviction that the step is compatible with
+that the step is compatible with both.

 The acceptance of, and continuance hitherto

-in, the office to which your suffrages have twice
+in, the office to which your suffrages have twice called

-reluctantly drawn.
-The strength of my inclination
+drawn.
+The strength of my inclination to do this, previous

-to do this, previous to the last election, had even
+to the last election, had even led to the preparation

-led to the preparation of an address to declare it
+of an address to declare it to you; but mature reflection

-and critical posture of our affairs with foreign nations,
+on the then perplexed and critical posture of our affairs

-confidence impelled me to abandon the idea.
+entitled to my confidence impelled me to abandon the

 I rejoice, that the Issues of your concerns,